mchennells/ADI/README.md

 # ADI
 Annual Deprivation Index - data exploration

-Exploration of recently released ADI dataset from Autonomy
+Starting to explore the recently released ADI dataset from Autonomy UK

+See discussion and output at https://mchennells.github.io/ADI/